 After Getting a Boarding Group

-Your planning and speediness paid off — you got a Boarding Group!
+Your planning and speediness paid off — you successfully joined the virtual queue!
 Note the assigned Boarding Group number — Boarding Groups are notified in chronological order when it’s time to return to the attraction and enter the queue.
-The app provides an estimated wait time but it is not an exact number and should only be used roughly when planning out the rest of your day.
+The app provides an estimated wait time but it is not an exact number and should only be used roughly when planning the rest of your day.
 Keep an eye on the My Disney Experience app to check the status of the Boarding Group progress.
-Once it’s your turn, you'll have one hour to return to the attraction’s entrance and check-in with the cast members to enter the queue.
+Once it’s your turn, you'll have one hour to return to the attraction’s entrance and check in with the cast members to enter the queue.
+When you arrive at the attraction, be ready to tap your park ticket RFID card, MagicBand or MagicMobile device at the touchpoints to enter the line.

 Not Receiving a Boarding Group

 If you don't get a Boarding Group at 7 a.m., you can try again later!
 Fewer people will be trying at the 1 p.m. distribution time so there are better odds.
 But even when following all of the steps correctly, there is always the possibility that you won't get a Boarding Group at either time, so setting realistic expectations is important.
-Now that Genie+ has debuted, you'll have an additional option to access the ride if you aren't able to snag a spot in the virtual queue and it's a must-do for your frog squad.
+Now that Lightning Lane has debuted, you'll have an additional option to access the ride via Lightning Lane Single Pass or Multi Pass if you aren't able to snag a spot in the virtual queue and it's a must-do for your frog squad.
+To learn more, hop over to our in-depth Lightning Lane guide.

 Frogtastic Tips and Tricks for Disney World Virtual Queues